 Authors: Ben Deverett, Mikhail Kislin, David W. Tank, Samuel S.-H. Wang

 To select actions based on sensory evidence, animals must create and manipulate representations of stimulus information in memory.
-We found that during accumulation of somatosensory evidence, optogenetic manipulation of cerebellar Purkinje cells reduced the accuracy of subsequent memory-guided decisions and caused mice to downweight prior information.
-Behavioral deficits were consistent with the addition of noise and leak to the evidence accumulation process, suggesting the cerebellum can influence the maintenance of working memory contents.
+Here we report that during accumulation of somatosensory evidence, optogenetic manipulation of cerebellar Purkinje cells reduces the accuracy of subsequent memory-guided decisions and causes mice to downweight prior information.
+Behavioral deficits are consistent with the addition of noise and leak to the evidence accumulation process.
+We conclude that the cerebellum can influence the accurate maintenance of working memory.